itsjoekent-archive/keypunch/README.md

 ### Log Levels
 Each log function has an assigned level.
-When initiating your app remember to set the Keypunch log level.
+When initiating your app remember to set the Keypunch log level, either with `process.env.LOG_LEVEL` or via JS as shown below.

 ```
 const console = require('keypunch');